-Scotch Whisky is the world's number one internationally traded spirit with exports worth over £4bn annually.
-41 bottles of Scotch Whisky are shipped every second to 175 global markets, totalling more than 1.2bn bottles each year.
+Scotch Whisky is the world's number one internationally traded spirit with exports worth over £6bn in 2022.
+53 bottles of Scotch Whisky are shipped every second to around 180 global markets, totalling the equivalent of 1.67bn bottles (70cl @40% ABV).

 Here are some examples of markets where the SWA and our member companies work to improve access to the market for Scotch Whisky.

-India is a 300 million-case market for spirits, yet Scotch Whisky accounts for just 1% of the market.
+In 2022, India became the Scotch Whisky industry's largest global market by volume - but Scotch Whisky accounts for just 2% of the whisky market in India, which is the largest in the world.
 This is partly due to the 150% tariff applied by the Government of India, but the country’s federal structure also complicates the market for the industry with responsibility for alcohol devolved to individual states in India, creating in effect 28 separate markets each with differing regulations, taxes and restrictions.

 Securing improved market access to India is the Association's number one trade priority.

-Brazil is a top market for Scotch Whisky in Latin America, worth £63million in 2018.
-Compared to other markets globally it is the 10th largest market by volume.
-In 2018 we shipped 39 million bottles across Brazil.
+Brazil is a top market for Scotch Whisky in Latin America, with 93m 70cl bottles exported to the market in 2022.
+Compared to other markets globally it is the 4th largest market by volume.

 As the Brazilian economy has grown over the last decade, spirits consumption has become more diverse with categories such as cachaça and local brandy, whisky, and rum being supplemented with international products such as Scotch Whisky.